jsy4/TNaC/userstories.md

 Acceptance Test: Run game simulation with sample enemies and weapons preloaded in.
 The player should be able to only hit enemies at close range and the enemies should die/disappear after a sufficient amount of damage has been dealt.

 ## 2.0: Level Design
-As a virtual reality gamer I want to have a good looking environment to explore with a comfortable/smooth experience.
+As a virtual reality gamer I want to have a good looking environment so that I could explore the game with a comfortable/smooth experience.

 Elaboration: The virtual reality player should be able to look and walk around the environment/levels without lagging or skipping around.
 We want the player to feel comfortable when playing in VR and not cause headaches.
 Even in the 3D computer environment the levels should render reasonably quickly and without lighting issues that take away from the game.